Sunday, November 30, 2014

 In fact, some of these “armchair astronomers,” if we may call them that, can be real assets.
 Linda Sue will never be found lugging a scope onto a dark observing field, even if she happens to own one.
 She can’t help you with picking a new eyepiece, either.
 But she has a talent for organization and can get the club’s Christmas banquet on the rails right away.
 Cousin Ezra over there believes Immanuel Velikovsky was 100% correct about them colliding worlds, but he is also a skilled machinist who can make a no-longer-produced part for your telescope mount in a right quick hurry.
 And so it goes.
 Don’t underestimate someone’s worth to your club just because they haven’t memorized Suiter's book on star testing.

 No matter who contributes what, you will eventually find your club entering the doldrums.
 I am convinced that happens to all clubs.
 Leastways it’s happened to all those I’ve belonged to and all those I’ve heard tell of.
 Even big, wealthy clubs in large cities have periods when they are more active and periods when they are less active.
-Our PSAS has ascended to highs of 15 or even 20 active members (right good for a small city that ain’t exactly scientifically oriented), and descended to lows of four or five lonely souls.
+Our PSAS has ascended to highs of 15 or even 20 active members (right good for a small city that ain’t exactly scientifically oriented) and descended to lows of four or five lonely souls.

-I used to believe a crisis was upon us during these declines, but I’ve come to believe that is just the natural ebb and flow of a club.
+I used to fear a crisis was upon us during these declines, but I’ve come to believe that is just the natural ebb and flow of a club.
 There is always a core group that keeps a club alive year after year, but other members come and go.
 Some move away.
 Others find astronomy ain’t as much fun as they thought it would be (usually, these folks have discovered some work is involved).
 In other cases, especially, unfortunately, with that much to be desired twenty – thirty something demographic, family/kid commitments get in the way of amateur astronomy for a while.

 While some of these dips are unavoidable, you don’t do yourself any favors when it comes to retaining members by allowing the club to get into a rut.
 An example?
 Years ago, the PSAS got into just such a rut.
 A deep one.
 Membership was down.
 Meetings were a real bore.
 Nobody outside the poor put-upon officers contributed anything to them.
 The rank and file sat like zombies listening to the Treasurer’s Report and hoping and expecting to be entertained.
 My friend and fellow member, Marvin Uphaus, had an idea: we’d have a member do a presentation each month, a talk on one of the constellations currently well placed for observing.